TrinityEmulator/TrinityEmulator/README.md

 * **Software Prerequisites**
   1. Ensure that you have turned on Intel VT in the BIOS settings.
 By default, this is turned on for most PCs.
+  2. Check whether Windows' Hyper-V if it's enabled ([how to determine Hyper-V's state](https://docs.microsoft.com/en-us/troubleshoot/windows-client/application-management/virtualization-apps-not-work-with-hyper-v#determine-whether-the-hyper-v-hypervisor-is-running)).
-  2. Install Intel HAXM (recommended version is [v7.6.5](https://github.com/intel/haxm/releases/download/v7.6.5/haxm-windows_v7_6_5.zip).
+  3. If not, install Intel HAXM (recommended version is [v7.6.5](https://github.com/intel/haxm/releases/download/v7.6.5/haxm-windows_v7_6_5.zip).
 Extract the downloaded ZIP file, and simply double-click `haxm-7.6.5-setup.exe` to install.

-  3. You should turn off Windows' Hyper-V if it's enabled ([how to determine Hyper-V's state](https://docs.microsoft.com/en-us/troubleshoot/windows-client/application-management/virtualization-apps-not-work-with-hyper-v#determine-whether-the-hyper-v-hypervisor-is-running)) as it inherently conflicts with Intel HAXM.
-Enter the following commands in Windows Terminal and **restart Windows**:
-      ```
-      bcdedit /set hypervisorlaunchtype off
-      DISM /Online /Disable-Feature:Microsoft-Hyper-V
-      ```
-      To turn Hyper-V back on later if you need, try:
-      ```
-      bcdedit /set hypervisorlaunchtype auto
-      Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
-      DISM /Online /Enable-Feature /All /FeatureName:Microsoft-Hyper-V
-      ```
+  * NOTE: Hyper-V generally provides better CPU performance over HAXM.
+  So we recommend using Hyper-V if possible.
+Our program is capable of detecting Hyper-V and automatically choosing it when applicable.
+  Also, on Windows 22H2, HAXM seems to show some buggy behaviors that prevent the guest OS from loading into the virtual memory,
+    in which case it's better you enable Hyper-V instead.

 * **Running the Released Binary**